mikejke/RouteDev/README.md

 This is WPF app built to calculate the transport routes with given input of shops at .xls file format.
 Application was written as a part of the logistic course.

+# Input
-# Given input is looks like
+Given input is looks like\
 | Shop Id | X coord  | Y coord  | Num of products | Num of Chemestry | Num of Drinks |

 # Predefined data